 It’s not an exam, it’s a conversation.
 Don’t rush over your words, take your time, speak slowly and add breathing points in your speech.
 If you speak too quickly, the viewer might not be able to make out what you are saying and you may stumble over your words.

 Allow lots of time

-Ask the videographer in advance how long they think the filming will take, and then block out at least that amount of time in your day – preferably a couple of hours longer.
+Ask the producer in advance how long they think the filming will take, and then block out at least that amount of time in your day – preferably a couple of hours longer.
 Make sure that your colleagues know you are busy during that time and can’t be contacted.
 Don’t book anything important such as a meeting or conference call for the same day as your filming.
 You want to be as relaxed as possible; removing the pressure of having to be finished by a set time helps with this.

-Also we invade meeting rooms with all of our equipment!
+Also, I invade meeting rooms with all of our equipment!